canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

 - connectivity between the tailscale machines
 - connectivity between the tailscale machines with custom policies to headscale
 - connectivity when relayed through the derp server

-- maybe we want a third tailscale node, signed in with a different headscale user?
-This would allow testing more scenarios and policies